OpenFunction/OpenFunction/docs/proposals/202111_unified_access_entry.md

   loadBalancer: {}
 ```

-Secondly, all Functions in the same namespace will use the same ingress.
+Step 2: All functions in the same namespace will use the same ingress.
-The Function operator will add a corresponding `path` to the ingress when the Function created,
+The function controller will add a corresponding `path` to the ingress whenever the function is created,
-and update the `path` when the Function updated.
+and update the `path` whenever the function is updated.

 The ingress looks like this.
 ```yaml